QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

 Companies with the best prospects have strong insider ownership, which we define as 15% or more.
 When there is strong insider ownership, management is more likely to act in the best interest of the company, as their interests are right in line with that of the shareholders.
-Insiders own 17.95% of FBIZ's stock.
-Management's representation is large enough and passes this test.
+Insiders own 8.63% of FBIZ's stock.
+Management's representation is not large enough and fails this test.

 INSTITUTIONAL OWNERSHIP: [PASS]

 Some institutional ownership is preferred, but there is no indication that a large number of institutions is too many.
 Institutions own 50.58% of FBIZ's stock.
 Because there is some institutional ownership present, FBIZ passes this test.